alpacathunder1/nix-MacBookAir/README.md

 For completion, here are the things I've done that aren't in my nix conf:

-+ Clicked through the setup & ctre
++ Clicked through the setup
 + Connected to my Wi-Fi
 + Created my local user (alex)
 + Added my ssh keys